-The difference we have made so far:
+The difference we have made so far

-As one of three PTTC delivery partners alongside JA Worldwide and the Scouts, we have been working with 11 of our Member Organisations, across 10 countries (Nigeria, Uganda, India, Pakistan, Malaysia, Zimbabwe, Gambia, Madagascar, Côte d'Ivoire, Ghana, and Kenya) to support them to deliver the three levels of the Plastic Tide Turners Challenge: entry level, leader level and champion level, plus an additional hero level that's focused on advocacy and called 'Wave Makers’ .
+We have been working with 11 of our Member Organisations across ten countries (Nigeria, Uganda, India, Pakistan, Malaysia, Zimbabwe, Gambia, Madagascar, Côte d'Ivoire, Ghana and Kenya) to support them to deliver the three levels of the Plastic Tide Turners Challenge: entry level, leader level and champion level.
+There is an additional hero level that's focused on advocacy called Wave Makers.

 Meet HARP

-After completing the PTTC and Wave Makers training from WAGGGS, Murielle, from Fanilon’i Madagasikara (Girl Scouts of Madagascar), decided to create an association called “HARP- Helping Ambohidratrimo by Recycling Plastics”.
+After completing the PTTC and Wave Makers training from WAGGGS, Murielle, from Fanilon’i Madagasikara (Girl Scouts of Madagascar), decided to create an association called “HARP - Helping Ambohidratrimo by Recycling Plastics”.

 It is clear that big changes can be brought about by initiatives which put young people at the centre of tackling plastic pollution, encouraging them to realise that they can make a huge difference in the world!

 "The training was so fun.
 I got to break my boundaries and challenge myself to speak up more confidently in front of others.
-It was the perfect training to help us kickstart our advocacy project to stop retailors using single-use plastic bags." -- Aisyah, Girl Guide, Malaysia
+It was the perfect training to help us kickstart our advocacy project to stop retailors using single-use plastic bags."

 How to get involved